 Twilio provides you with a platform to make and receive calls to phone numbers around the world.
-However, Twilio may suspend or close your account if you violate our Acceptable Use Policy or Terms of Service.
+However, Twilio may suspend or close your project if you violate our Acceptable Use Policy or Terms of Service.

 Twilio's Acceptable Use Policy (AUP) describes actions that aren't permitted using Twilio.
 Twilio's Terms of Service (ToS) describes the agreement between you and Twilio regarding the use of Twilio's website and/or services.

 Below is a list of highlights from the AUP of what practices are not allowed when placing or receiving voice calls using Twilio.
-Please note that the following restrictions apply to the owner of the Twilio account and to all users of your application.
+Please note that the following restrictions apply to the owner of the Twilio project and to all users of your application.

 Follow these guidelines and you will likely be compliant with federal and state restrictions, carrier regulations, and best practices established by industry trade groups.
 This list is provided by way of example and should not be considered exhaustive.

 Please note: these guidelines do not replace nor cover all prohibited activities as covered by the Twilio General Terms & Conditions, Twilio Acceptable Use Policy or full Twilio Terms of Service.

 The following behaviors are not permitted on Twilio: